How to communicate with empathy post-Brexit

 If your customers face shipping delays, policy changes, or unavailable and out of stock products when shopping with you right now, it’s probably a good idea to share those updates with them via your website, email, or social media channels.
 You could even set up back-in-stock automations for customers who want to sign up to hear about product restocks.

-LAKRIDS BY BÜLOW, a luxury licorice and chocolate brand based out of Denmark, added a banner to the top of their UK website to let customers know about potential shipping delays.
+LAKRIDS BY BÜLOW, a luxury licorice and chocolate brand based out of Denmark, added a banner to the top of their UK website as their shipping delay announcement to customers.

 They’ve also since updated their messaging to mention that they’ll handle all import fees for their UK-based customers.
 Simple, to the point, and it’s hard to miss the banner at the top of their homepage!